 - 2011: $50,000 Arbitration Award to each Plaintiff.
 Plaintiff and his passenger are traveling on Route 450 in Annapolis.
 A phantom driver swerves into their lane and forces them to make a sudden speed change.
 Because of the lowered speed, the defendant loses control of his car and strikes the back of the plaintiff’s vehicle.
 Plaintiff driver suffers a torn rotator cuff that requires surgery.
 His passenger tears her right knee and needs surgery and physical therapy to recover.
 Because of the phantom vehicle, plaintiffs also sued their carrier, Erie Insurance, claiming that they were entitled to UM/UIM benefits.
 Defendant denies liability alleging that the plaintiffs had pulled into his lane directly in front of his vehicle.
 Additionally, they claim that the impact could not have caused the injuries claimed and they note that over 50% of the damage costs come from physical therapy.
 Nonetheless, an Arbitrator in Prince George’s County grants $50,000 to each of the plaintiffs.

 - 2010: $75,000 Settlement.
 Our client is on her way to work, driving down University Boulevard near its intersection with Baltimore Avenue, in Prince George’s County.
-A few seconds after Plaintiff makes a complete stop in traffic, defendant rear-ends Plaintiff.
-A few seconds after the initial impact, the third car in line struck the rear of second car, pushing him into the plaintiff.
+A few seconds after Plaintiff makes a complete stop in traffic, the defendant rear-ends Plaintiff.
+A few seconds after the initial impact, the third car in line struck the rear of the second car, pushing him into the plaintiff.
 She suffered a back injury that Erie contended was not related to the accident.
 Erie further argued that the accident was not their insured's fault because the plaintiff "stopped short."
 Still, they settled the case for $75,000 a few days before trial.
 The plaintiff, who had moved out-of-state, wanted to get the case resolved.
 Our law firm handled this case.

 - 2012, Pennsylvania: $396,280 Settlement.
 Sixteen-year-old plaintiff is riding through a light-controlled intersection when he is broadsided by an Erie insured defendant driver.
 The young boy sustains facial, pelvic, thumb and femur fractures-- all requiring surgery; tears to the bladder and rectum, and lacerations to the face and scrotum, leaving him with a permanent disfigurement.
-Plaintiff argues that he entered the intersection on a green light and that the defendant was negligent in failing to yield right of way.
+Plaintiff argues that he entered the intersection on a green light and that the defendant was negligent in failing to yield the right of way.
 The driver claims that a strong sun glare caused him to believe that the red light was actually green.
 In Lancaster County, Erie Insurance Company agrees to pay a $396,280 settlement to the injured plaintiff.

 - 2012, Virginia: $487,867 Verdict.
-Defendant is driving next to plaintiff on a highway when he slowly starts drifting into the adjoining lane.
-The defendant runs into the side of plaintiff, then overcorrects and slams into the plaintiff again.
+The defendant is driving next to plaintiff on a highway when he slowly starts drifting into the adjoining lane.
+The defendant runs into the side of the plaintiff, then overcorrects and slams into the plaintiff again.
 Both vehicles spin out of control and end up on top of each other in a ditch.
 Plaintiff suffers extensive back injuries and is permanently disabled from working.
-He acknowledges a prior back injury and operation twenty years ago, but states that he had not had any further complaints.
+He acknowledges a prior back injury and operation twenty years ago but states that he had not had any further complaints.
 Plaintiff additionally sues his carrier, Erie Insurance Company, to recover UM/UIM benefits.
 Defendant contests the severity of the victim’s injuries and argues the future lost wage claim was too speculative.
 A Spotsylvania County judge finds for the plaintiff and awards $487,867.

 - 2012, Pennsylvania: $32,000 Settlement.
 An eight and nine-year-old are riding in the back of their parent’s car when they are struck by an Erie insured driver.
 The accident causes several injuries including thoracic strains, myofascitis, and emotional fears of driving in cars.
 The plaintiffs claim that the defendant failed to keep a proper lookout and keep a safe difference between vehicles.
 The defendant denies liability but settles for $32,000 in Bucks County.

 - 2011, Virginia: $275,000 Settlement.
 A seventeen-year-old is killed in a single vehicle crash when a car went off the road and overturned.
 The victim was a passenger in his friend’s vehicle.
 Defendant claims that the plaintiff was goofing off and grabbing the steering wheel.
-Plaintiff counters that that there were no fingerprints on the steering wheel and that skid marks on the scene indicated a gradual turn, not a sharp right turn.
+Plaintiff counters there were no fingerprints on the steering wheel and that skid marks on the scene indicated a gradual turn, not a sharp right turn.
 Plaintiff also sues his carrier, Erie, for UM/UIM benefits.
-During trial, evidence of the deceased grabbing the steering wheel was ruled inadmissible.
+During the trial, evidence of the deceased grabbing the steering wheel was ruled inadmissible.
 A Brunswick County jury originally returned a defense verdict, but an examination revealed that the banned evidence had made it to the jury’s deliberation anyway.
 A judge set aside the verdict, and later ruled as a matter of law that Erie was liable for the crash.

 As we have said, Erie can be difficult to deal with in tort cases if you are looking for the money a jury would give you at trial.
 If you have been injured in a car crash, call us at 800-553-8082 or get a free accident claim evaluation.More Information on Dealing with Erie for Settlement or at Trial